andyunique/AACV/README.md

 ----------------------------

 - In CUDA:
-    - Bruteforce distance between 2 matrices of vectors (Application for feature matching in Computer vision).
+    - Bruteforce distance between 2 matrices of vectors.
+    - Mesh Projection on Camera.
-    - Histogram of 1D Arrays
+    - 1D Histogram.